-Ten years ago, the government did not utilize Sources Sought as a primary acquisition tool.
-In fact, only about 1% of opportunities were sources sought.
+Ten years ago, the government did not utilize “sources sought” as a primary acquisition tool.
 Jump forward to 2018 and between 8% – 10% of opportunities in FBO are sources sought.
-This shift validates that the government is more focused on achieving the right balance regarding acquisition strategy, which is good news for government contractors.
+This shift indicates that the government is more focused on achieving a balance in its acquisition strategy, which is good news for government contractors.

-This webinar will be heavy on examples to maximize your understanding of the various techniques and strategies for responding to a sources sought to influence the acquisition.
+This course will include many examples to maximize your understanding of the various techniques and strategies for responding to a sources-sought notice to influence the acquisition.

 JOSHUA FRANK.
 Author, trainer, and business coach with 25 years in the federal space, Mr. Frank speaks nationally on small business strategy and business acceleration.
 He specializes in the development and implementation of techniques and strategies required to differentiate, position for, and win government contracts.
 His training sessions, highly educational and thought-provoking, are consistently rated as one of the strongest sessions at national conferences and events.